 Type 2 Diabetes

 Type 2 diabetes is also known as noninsulin-dependent diabetes mellitus (NIDDM).
 The latter typically occurs when the body makes enough insulin but fails to use it effectively.
 Type 2 diabetes usually occurs in adults over the age of 40.
-Lifestyle modifications, diet changes, and increased physical activity are critical to the effective management of this disease.
-However, the ‘one size fits all’ rule isn’t applicable here.
-And, one should make changes based on individual needs and health conditions.
+Lifestyle modifications, diet changes, and increased physical activity are critical to effectively managing this disease.
+However, the ‘one size fits all rule isn’t applicable here.
+And one should make changes based on individual needs and health conditions.

 Other Types of Diabetes

 There are other types of diabetes too.
 These types are neither Type 1 nor Type 2 and stand somewhere between these two types.
-MODY (Maturity on-set diabetes of the young) is one of those forms that is caused by mutations in genes.
-LADA (Latent autoimmune diabetes in adults) is a slow-progressing diabetes, which is also known as Type 1.5.
+MODY (Maturity onset diabetes of the young) is one form caused by a gene mutation.
+LADA (Latent autoimmune diabetes in adults) is slow-progressing diabetes, which is also known as Type 1.5.
 One can easily manage LADA with the help of physical activity, insulin, and healthy lifestyle modifications.
 Gestational diabetes mellitus (GDM) occurs during pregnancy.
 Generally, this condition is temporary and resolves on its own after birth.
-However, it also increases the risk of developing Type 2 diabetes later on.
+However, it also increases the risk of developing Type 2 diabetes later.
 Secondary diabetes results after pancreatectomy, pancreatitis, or intake of potent steroids.

 What is Malnutrition?

-Malnutrition is a common problem in many developing countries.
-However, malnutrition is a common clinical and public health problem in developed countries as well.
-Critically ill individuals and people undergoing complicated surgeries, dialysis, transplantations, or burn treatments are usually in a high-risk bracket.
-Also, people with gastrointestinal, respiratory, or renal disease are at higher risk.
+Malnutrition is common in developing countries.
+It is common clinical and public health problems.
+Critically ill individuals and people undergoing complicated surgeries, dialysis, transplantations, or burn treatments are usually in a high-risk bracket. gastrointestinal, respiratory, and renal diseases are at higher risk.

-Once a person is admitted to a hospital, her nutritional status will tend to decline unless the medical staff takes sufficient measures to prevent malnutrition.
-Unfortunately, the latter is often unrecognized and goes untreated for a long time, so that between 30 and 90% of adults and children lose weight while being in the hospital.
-There is a lack of measurement and documentation of nutritional information, including body mass index (BMI), recent weight loss, and food intake in hospital charts.
-This lack of information happens due to the absence of formal screening programs that can play an essential role in the detection of malnutrition and its treatment.
+Once a person is admitted to a hospital, her nutritional status will decline unless the medical staff takes sufficient measures to prevent malnutrition.
+Unfortunately, the latter is often unrecognized and goes untreated for a long time, so between 30 and 90% of adults and children lose weight while in the hospital.
+In addition, there is a lack of measurement and documentation of nutritional information, including body mass index (BMI), recent weight loss, and food intake in hospital charts.
+This lack of communication happens due to the absence of formal screening programs that can play an essential role in detecting malnutrition and its treatment.

-Commonly, disease‐related malnutrition occurs in association with insufficient nutritional intakes.
-The increased dietary requirements or a reduced ability to absorb nutrients could also be a factor.
+Commonly, disease‐related malnutrition occurs in association with insufficient nutritional intake.
+Of course, the increased dietary requirements or a reduced ability to absorb nutrients could also be a factor.
 But inadequate dietary intake seems to be the top reason for developing malnutrition.

-Different studies have concluded that diagnostic patients lack energy, protein, and micronutrient intakes that are insufficient to meet nutritional requirements.
+Different studies have concluded that diagnostic patients lack energy, protein, and insufficient micronutrient intakes to meet nutritional requirements.
 Some studies have also shown that institutionalized patients don’t consume the right amount of nutrients because the food services don’t meet the dietary needs of that particular group of patients.

 Consequences of Malnutrition

 Malnutrition has plenty of adverse effects on the human body.
-The harmful consequences on body structure include deteriorating physical and psychological health, slow recovery after disease, injury, and surgery.
+The harmful consequences on body structure include deteriorating physical and psychological health and slow recovery after disease, injury, and surgery.
 Malnutrition often results in loss of body structure too.
-With weight loss, a person loses fat and lean tissue, and organ mass.
-As for children, malnutrition hits them differently as it will harm their developing systems, which will ultimately lead to slow growth.
+With weight loss, a person loses fat, lean tissue, and organ mass.
+As for children, malnutrition hits them differently as it harms their developing systems, ultimately leading to slow growth.

 One thing is for sure; malnutrition is more than just a reduction in nutritional status.
 With impaired immune systems, it is hard to fight infections and viruses with a slow recovery, and the wounds are at risk of pressure ulcers.
-The muscle weakness can also add to a lack of strength, and difficulty in the respiratory system.
+Muscle weakness can also add to a lack of strength and difficulty in the respiratory system.

 Respiratory function: Weak respiratory muscles make it difficult to cough and expectorate effectively while increasing the risk of chest infection.
 The situation gets even harder for patients who breathe through artificial ventilation.

-Cardiac function: The heart and the veins play a crucial role in the human body; once the malnutrition hits, it becomes impaired and reduces the optimum performance.
+Cardiac function: The heart and the veins play a crucial role in the human body; once malnutrition hits, it becomes impaired and reduces optimum performance.
 These events can lead to heart failure.
-A mobility weakness of skeletal muscles delays the activity, and this increases the risk of thromboembolism and pressure ulcers.
+A mobility weakness of skeletal muscles delays activity, increasing the risk of thromboembolism and pressure ulcers.

 Psychological effects: Lethargic behavior and depression are common among malnourished patients.
 It is the root cause of low morale and reduced will to recover.
-The weakness and continuous illness affect appetite and physical ability and ultimately leads to worse condition.
+The weakness and continuous illness affect appetite and physical ability, ultimately leading to worse conditions.
 There have been adverse effects observed in the behavior of children as well.
 Malnutrition also raises concerns for potential long‐term deficits in cognition and reduced libido.

 The physical and psychological consequences of malnutrition increase the risk of getting sick from viral infections that lead to complicated and costly healthcare problems.
-Such patients will also suffer complications before and after hospitalization, including hefty medical bills for those who do not live in a country where a universal healthcare system is available.
+Such patients will also suffer complications before and after hospitalization, including hefty medical bills for those who do not live in a country with a universal healthcare system.